VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: Results

 \section{Results}

-To study the performance of our algorithm (VBOC) we test it with 2, 4 and 6-dimensional systems.
-We compare VBOC with: i) the algorithm presented in Section~\ref{ssec:active_learning} relying on Active Learning (AL) for data selection, and ii) a Hamilton-Jacoby Reachability (HJR) algorithm~\cite{Rubies2016}.
-HJR is an approximate dynamic programming algorithm that computes the solution of the HJI PDE through recursive regression (since we are interested in infinite-time backward reachability, we discard the time dependency), using an NN as function approximator.
+To study the performance of our algorithm (VBOC) we test it with 2, 4 and 6-dimensional systems. \qting{quote:comparison}{ We compare VBOC with two state-of-the-art algorithms, focusing the comparison on the data-generation part, which is our main contribution.} \qting{quote:compare_algorithms}{The chosen algorithms are: i) the approach presented in Section~\ref{ssec:active_learning} relying on an informative-based Active Learning (AL) algorithm~\cite{Chakrabarty2020}, and ii) a Hamilton-Jacoby Reachability (HJR) algorithm~\cite{Rubies2016}.} HJR is an approximate dynamic programming algorithm that computes the solution of the HJI PDE through recursive regression (since we are interested in infinite-time backward reachability, we discard the time dependency).

-We evaluated the accuracy of the results by generating a test set using only the initial states obtained by calling Alg.~\ref{alg:ocp} with fully random initial position and velocity direction, in order to obtain uniformly distributed samples on $\DV$.
+We evaluated the accuracy of the results by generating a test set using only the initial states obtained by calling Alg.~\ref{alg:ocp} with fully random initial position and velocity direction, to obtain well distributed samples on $\DV$ (using the whole state trajectories would result in a higher density of samples at low velocities).
 On this set of $N$ points, we measured the Root Mean Squared Error (RMSE), defined as:

 where $\phi(\cdot, \cdot)$ is the NN trained by VBOC.
 For AL and HJR, the trained NN is instead a classifier.
 Therefore, to measure the RMSE, we numerically identify (via binary search) the classifier boundary for the given joint positions $q_i$ and velocity direction $\dq_i / ||\dq_i||$.